-Our opponent surges forward.
-He believes that he is fast and can perform a lightning cut before we have time to react.
-He is committed to the action now.
-His entire body weight behind the razor-sharp sword, which flashes over his head and towards its target.
-His mind is set and determined, yet he is aware of everything around him.
-As each microsecond passes, he is more sure he has the advantage and will be the victor.
-Then he sees the flash of steel and the cloud of his own blood.
-Then he dies.
+Our adversary makes a break for it.
+In his mind, he is lightning quick and can do a rapid cut before we have a chance to counter his manoeuvres.
+He has made the decision to take action right now.
+It takes all of his might to keep his body weight behind the razor-sharp blade as it rushes past his head and towards its target.
+He has made up his mind and is resolute, but he is also aware of everything that is going on around him.
+With each passing microsecond, he becomes more certain that he has the upper hand and will emerge victorious.
+Then he sees a flash of steel and a fog of his own blood in the distance.
+Then he passes away.

-– This may sound like something out of a novel, yet it attempts to describe something of the warrior attitude.
-The attacker believed he had the measure of his opponent and could successfully strike and win.
-But he was wrong.
-Despite being fully aware of the situation, he missed some vital clue, or more likely he was duped into a calculated move designed to trap him and end the confrontation.
-This is the use of strategy at its most basic.
+Even if this seems like something out of a book, it tries to express something of the warrior’s mentality in some way.
+The attacker was certain that he had the upper hand and would be able to strike and win over his opponent.
+However, he was mistaken.
+Despite being fully aware of the situation, he either missed a crucial clue or was duped into a calculated move intended to trap him and bring the confrontation to a close, depending on how you look at it.
+This is the most fundamental use of strategy.

 Why High Degrees Of Strategy Is Required In This Type Of Fighting Art ?